 Science Educational Resources

 Science is an active enterprise, made active by our human capacity to think.
 Scientific knowledge advances when scientists observe objects and events, think about how they relate to what is known, test their ideas in logical ways, and generate explanations that integrate the new information into the established order.
 Thus the scientific enterprise is both what we know (content) and how we come to know it (process).
 The best way for students to appreciate the scientific enterprise, learn important scientific concepts, and develop the ability to think critically is to actively construct ideas through their own inquiries, investigations, and analyses.
 The FOSS program was created to engage students in these processes as they explore the natural world.
-Below is chart which outlines the STMA grade level placement of FOSS kits.

 Online Resources for Parents

 - NASA's Space Place

 - The National Science Digital Library (library of resources for Science, Technology, Engineering, and Mathematics)

 - Holt Online Learning (Online textbook for 7th and 8th grade)

 - Guide to Simple Machines Used In Cars

 For more information, contact Shari Ledahl, District Curriculum Coordinator, at 763-497-6536